What is a Pacemaker and How Does it Work?

-A pacemaker is a small device implanted in the chest or abdomen that helps regulate an irregular heartbeat by generating electrical impulses.
+A pacemaker is a small device implanted in the chest or abdomen that helps regulate an irregular heartbeat by generating electrical impulses to restore a normal heart rhythm.
 Pacemakers are commonly used to treat arrhythmias or other heart conditions that cause the heart to beat too slowly or irregularly.
-In this blog post, we’ll explore the basics of pacemakers, including how they work, what conditions they treat, and what you need to know if you’re considering getting one.
+In this blog, we will explore the basics of pacemakers, including how they work, the conditions they treat, and what you need to know if you are considering getting one.

 A pacemaker is a small device that’s implanted under the skin of the chest or abdomen.
 It’s connected to the heart by one or more wires (also known as leads) that are inserted into a vein and guided to the heart.
 The pacemaker’s job is to monitor the heartbeat and generate electrical impulses to regulate it when necessary.